LOTR--The Books This Time (Mostly)--Boromir

 And it rather backs the argument that in The Fellowship of the Ring, Tolkien was still struggling to bring his epic into focus.

-Compare Boromir to Faramir: Faramir spends far less time on the page and yet--without "telling"--Tolkien is able to present a clear and captivating personality, one which is also stern and honorable (although Faramir is rather more insightful).
+Compare Boromir to Faramir: Faramir spends far less time on the page and yet--without "telling"--Tolkien is able to present a clear and captivating personality, one who is also stern and honorable (although Faramir is rather more insightful).

 Jackson's solution was to take the two brothers, mix them up, then divide their qualities.
 Consequently, Boromir of the movies, played by the exceptional and highly charismatic Sean Bean, gains some of the warmth that in the books at least mostly resides in his younger brother.

 This is important because members of the Fellowship, especially Merry and Pippin, have to mourn Boromir's passing.
 And if the reader/viewer has never come to care for Boromir, why should anyone else?
-(Readers and viewers are most self-serving.)
+(Readers and viewers are entirely self-serving.)

 Jackson almost effortlessly gets us to like Boromir, so effortlessly I was reminded of Red Letter Media; while reviewing the second Star Wars movie, Attack of the Clones, "Mr. Plinkett" grouches that Lucas expects us to believe that grown Anakin and Obi-Wan are friends without showing us that they are friends.